ejb/elliotbentley.com/_posts/2016-05-23-a-better-way-to-structure-d3-code.md

 Because most of these need to be accessible at several points in a script, the temptation is to structure the entire thing in one giant function.
 Many examples on [bl.ocks.org](http://bl.ocks.org) are essentially unstructured, which makes the concepts nice and clear but in real-world code can lead to an unmanageable mess.

+Credit where credit is due: I was introduced to this idea by my colleague [Jason French](https://twitter.com/jasonleefrench/).
+I've since adopted it and use it regularly.
+This is my attempt at formalising it.

 ## My solution: object-oriented programming

 Think of a D3 chart or visualisation as a ‘widget’ on the page.
 This provides a number of benefits: